Celebrating Seniors - Scott Glenn is 75

 Aside from the outdoor athletic pastimes he still enjoys at their home in Idaho, Scott Glenn told HitFix in 2015 that in addition to having martial arts, boxing, wrestling and combat pistol shooting in his repertoire as pastimes:

 "I'm a gym rat, and the life I live in Idaho is very physical.
 Downhill ski, and hike and climb and motorcycle tour and do track days on motorcycles, and open water spear fishing and free diving.
 I live, for an old man, a pretty adolescent life."

-Carol and Scott Glenn will celebrate their 48th anniversary in 2016.
+Carol and Scott Glenn celebrated their 48th anniversary in 2016.